Jan 13, 2016

 4. Aerate the coffee as you sip by sucking it in noisily.
 Breaking the liquid with tiny air pockets maximizes the flavor impact on your tastebuds, revealing subtleties you may not pick up otherwise.
 Plus, it’s so much more fun.

 5. Put words to what you’re tasting.
-Think about the texture (is it more like skim milk or whole?) and acidity (sharp? mellow?)
+Think about the texture (is it watery?
+Is it creamy?
+Thick?) and acidity (sharp? mellow?)
 Use the flavor wheel.
 This gem was created by the Specialty Coffee Association of America as a tool to hone in on specific flavor profiles and develop the vocabulary of a taster, and it’s incredibly helpful.

 6. Take notes on each coffee.
 Having a record on hand will allow you to compare today’s tasting to future brews.